 ASWITA TAN-MCGRORY, MBA, MSPH

-Ms. Tan-McGrory is also a subject matter expert and public speaker, and travels across the country to speak to organizations about how race, ethnicity, and language impact the quality of care.
-She participates in several in local and national committees, such as the Leapfrog Advisory Group on Equity, EOHHS Quality Measurement Taskforce, CMS Health Equity Quality Measurement Technical Expert Panel, and National Academy of Medicine Discussion Group on Collecting Data to Ensure Equity in Payment Policy.
+A nationally recognized expert on the intersections of race, ethnicity, language, and health care quality, Ms. Tan-McGrory is a frequent public speaker who contributes to influential local and national bodies, including the Leapfrog Advisory Group on Equity, the Massachusetts EOHHS Quality Measurement Taskforce, the CMS Health Equity Quality Measurement Technical Expert Panel, and the National Academy of Medicine's Discussion Group on Collecting Data to Ensure Equity in Payment Policy.

-Ms. Tan-McGrory’s interests are in providing equitable care to underserved populations and she has over 20 years of professional experience in the areas of disparities, maternal/child health, elder homelessness, and HIV testing and counseling.
-She received her Master of Business Administration from Babson College and her Master of Science in Public Health, with a concentration in tropical medicine and parasitology, from Tulane University School of Public Health and Tropical Medicine.
-Ms. Tan-McGrory is a Returned Peace Corps Volunteer where she spent 2 years in rural Nigeria, West Africa, on water sanitation and Guinea Worm Eradication projects.
+Her 20+ years of professional experience encompasses health disparities, maternal/child health, elder homelessness, and HIV testing and counseling.
+Ms. Tan-McGrory holds an MBA from Babson College and a Master of Science in Public Health with a concentration in tropical medicine and parasitology from Tulane University School of Public Health and Tropical Medicine.
+As a Returned Peace Corps Volunteer, she served in rural Nigeria working on water sanitation and Guinea Worm Eradication projects.

-She received a YMCA Achievers award in 2017 for community service and professional achievement, and in 2016 was selected as a Pioneer as part of a groundbreaking initiative Children’s Wellbeing initiative by Ashoka Changemakers and the Robert Wood Johnson Foundation.
+Ms. Tan-McGrory has received multiple awards recognizing her leadership and impact, including the YMCA Achievers Award for community service and professional achievement, and recognition as a Pioneer in the Children's Wellbeing Initiative by Ashoka Changemakers and the Robert Wood Johnson Foundation.

 Click here to download a speaker request form for Ms. Tan-McGrory.